livingfluids/SbmBloodFoam/README.md

 ```bash
 wmake
 ```
 which will compile all the files needed to run the solvers.
-This process is also valid if you want to compile the **SbmBloodTubeFoam** solver
+This process is also valid if you want to compile the **SbmBloodTubeFoam** solver: go to the _SbmBloodTubeFoam_ folder and type _wmake_.

 ## Running one tutorial case